Table of contents

 NSAIDs: Nonsteroidal anti-inflammatory drugs (NSAIDs) relieve pain and reduce inflammation.
 Some common non-prescription NSAIDs for RA include ibuprofen (Advil, Motrin IB) and naproxen sodium (Aleve).
 Your doctor may prescribe a stronger prescription NSAID.
-Side effects may consist of stomach irritation, heart problems and kidney damage.
+Side effects may consist of stomach irritation, heart problems, and kidney damage.

 Steroids: Corticosteroid medications reduce inflammation and pain and slow joint damage.
-Side effects may include thinning of bones, weight gain and diabetes.
-Steroids are generally not intended to act as a long term solution.
+Side effects may include thinning of bones, weight gain, and diabetes.
+Steroids are generally not intended to act as a long-term solution.
 Instead, they are often prescribed to relieve immediate symptoms and then substituted with a different treatment.

 Disease-modifying antirheumatic drugs (DMARDs): These drugs can slow the progression of rheumatoid arthritis and save the joints and other tissues from permanent damage.
-Side effects vary but may include liver damage, bone marrow suppression and severe lung infections.
+Side effects vary but may include bone marrow suppression, liver damage, and severe lung infections.

 Physical or occupational therapy can help treat rheumatoid arthritis patients by giving them more flexibility of their affected joints through targeted exercise.
-Arthritis care may also include changes to daily routines or assistive devices that would reduce the reliance on those joints.
+Arthritis care and effective treatment may also include changes to daily routines or assistive devices that would reduce the reliance on those joints.
 For example, some companies make special gripping devices on everyday objects like knives for people with the condition.

 Surgery may help restore your ability to use your joint.
 It can also reduce pain and improve function.
-It is usually only used as a final option when the effect of the condition cannot be successfully treated with medications.
+It is usually only used as a final treatment option when the effect of the condition cannot be successfully treated with medications.